Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Segmentation-Based Generation of Motion Deblurring Training Pairs

+\paragraph{Dataset diversity} The proposed approach offers the distinct advantage of generating a virtually limitless array of image pairs, setting it apart from presently employed training datasets that exhibit constraints in terms of both size and diversity.
+Nonetheless, to underscore the simplicity and practicality of the proposed procedure, we confine ourselves to generating blurry images exclusively from the GoPro dataset.
+In the experiments, we generated ten blurry images for each sharp image to investigate the dataset's generalization performance.

-\subsection{Limitations of the Generated Dataset}
+\subsection{Limitations of the generated dataset}

-Our model assumes smooth transitions between the objects and the background, which is unrealistic.
-While more realistic models for transition do exist~\cite{hasinoff2007layer}, these methods require prior knowledge of the scene's depth, adding complexity to the simulation procedure.
-Because this boundary effect is very local, a simple smooth transition is sufficient in practice.
-Moreover, as the loss term optimizes the result to resemble the ground truth, sharp-image prior knowledge is introduced during training, which may help restore occluded regions or regions where the blur kernel is complex.
+Our degradation model assumes that the transitions between the objects and the background are smooth, even though this assumption may not be entirely realistic.
+Although more realistic models are available for handling transitions, e.g. \citep{hasinoff2007layer}, these methods require prior knowledge of the scene's depth, adding complexity to the simulation procedure.
+In any case, this boundary effect is so local that, in practice, a straightforward smooth transition suffices in most practical scenarios.
+Moreover, we show quantitatively and through examples in the Supplementary Material that the CRF mismatch effect has a far more substantial impact on achieving accurate deblurring along the image edges, including regions with occlusions, compared to the influence of mask smoothing.

-Blur due to camera movements, such as rotations, zoom-in, or zoom-out, is not explicitly described by our model.
-However, experimentally we notice it is possible to deblur images affected by those movements.
-We attribute this behavior, in part, to the fact that the convolution is a local operation that manages to locally approximate global motions.
-Nonetheless, it is worth pointing out that the proposed model performs better in those cases than assuming a uniform blur across the image.
+Our model does not explicitly describe motion blur due to camera movements, such as rotations, zoom-in, or zoom-out.
+However, experimentally, we have observed that it is feasible to deblur images affected by those movements.
+We attribute this behavior in part to the convolution being a local operation.
+Nonetheless, it is worth pointing out that the proposed model exhibits improved performance compared to the scenario where a uniform blur across the entire image is assumed.